 The first step in any successful collaboration is to define the problem clearly.
 It's essential to have a shared understanding of the business problem, the data that's available, and the expected outcome.
 This helps to ensure that everyone is on the same page and working towards the same goal.

-When defining the problem, it's important to be specific and use clear language.
-Avoid using technical jargon or assuming that everyone has the same level of understanding of the business problem.
+When defining the problem, be specific and use clear language.
+Avoid technical jargon or assuming that everyone has the same level of understanding of the business problem.
 Instead, focus on explaining the business problem in simple terms and provide context around the data that's available.
+Tools such as Tableau or Power BI can help visualise the data and make the problem definition more concrete.

 Reading more: